External files

 They can optionally include a language which will only be used if the language cannot be determined from the file metadata.

-They can also include the forced
+They can also include the forced (or foreign) and default flags to mark the streams accordingly.

 Those flags are ignored on containers with more than one stream.

-Flags and language need to be appended to the video filename with .
+Flags and language need to be appended to the video filename with . as delimiter.

 If multiple languages are defined within the filename the last one will be used and the others ignored.
 Any arbitrary text not parsable to a language or flag will be combined and used as the title of the stream.